Accessibility Statement

 The next preliminary tests include obtaining a urine sample.
 We veterinarians are looking at how concentrated the urine is (normal urine specific gravity or “concentration” in cats is greater than 1.050).
 We also want to evaluate if there is evidence of white blood cells, red blood cells, crystals, or even bacteria on a microscopic examination.
 The most definitive test to diagnose a UTI is with a urine culture; this is when we grow the urine in a microbiology plate to see if certain types of bacteria grow.

-Treating a cat UTI
+How to treat a cat UTI

-If we do see evidence of an infection, how do we treat UTIs?
-Treatment typically includes using oral antibiotics for at least one week (or potentially an injection of an antibiotic called Convenia™, which can last for one week).
+• Antibiotics: Cat UTI medicine is typically oral antibiotics for at least one week or potentially an injection of an antibiotic called Convenia™, which can last for one week.
 Follow-up includes rechecking another sterile urine sample 2-3 days after the last dose of antibiotics, to make sure the bacterial infection has resolved (based on another urine culture test).

 Preventing a cat UTI